 Test strips and screening methods already exist in various ways.
 However, these are not printed but mostly dipped or coated.
 Through the development of the printing process in combination with the development of the suitable print varnish production cost and used resources should be reduced significantly.
 Furthermore the strip must be designed in a way to be easily included in a postal mailing which is the prerequisite for the service innovation.

 To implement early detection successfully into the existing health system an innovative service must be developed.
 Current communication- and supply channels need to be considered while it needs to be carried out nationwide.
 Screening enables an addition to current supply and communication.
 Therefore the communication cycle can be closed for the first time during the screening process and not – as before – after the analysis of prescribed medication (therapy) through health insurances.
-The figure depicts how the screening can extend the existing supply and communication chain.

 DI(FH) Viktoria Dorfer MSc